 Women with antiphospholipid syndrome (APS) frequently experience obstetric complications, including recurrent pregnancy loss.
-Typically, women with the persistent presence of antiphospholipid antibodies and a history of thrombosis, as well as recurrent miscarriage, are given thromboprophylaxis during pregnancy in addition to aspirin.
-Treatment can take the form of antepartum administration of prophylactic- or intermediate-dose unfractionated heparin or prophylactic-dosed, low-molecular-weight heparin combined with aspirin.
+Typically, women with the persistent presence of antiphospholipid antibodies and a history of thrombosis, and/or recurrent miscarriage, are given thromboprophylaxis during pregnancy in addition to aspirin.
+Treatment can take the form of antepartum administration of prophylactic- or intermediate-dose unfractionated heparin, or prophylactic-dosed, low-molecular-weight heparin combined with aspirin.
 However, this current clinical practice is based on limited published evidence.

 You Might Also Like